 Doug Oglesby: Red Fox Paul Brown: Wolf on the horizon

-The Best Opportunity to Watch & Photograph Wolves & Winter Wildlife in Their Natural Habitat!
+The Best Opportunity to Watch Wolves & Winter Wildlife in Their Natural Habitat

 There's no better chance to observe wolves in the wild than on this rare immersion in their native realm.
-Our custom-designed wolf and wildlife photography intensive spends five full days in the best spot on the planet for viewing wolves—and, if we're lucky, capturing images of wolf packs living freely in their natural environment: the famed Lamar Valley of Yellowstone's Northern Range.
+Our custom-designed wolf and wildlife photography intensive spends five full days in the famed Lamar Valley of Yellowstone's Northern Range, the best spot on the planet for viewing wolves—and, if we're lucky, capturing images of wolf packs living freely in their natural environment.
 Though wolves are elusive and typically seen at a distance, the wide-open expanses of the Lamar offer the best prospects for sighting them.
 Through the relationships we've cultivated with local scientists, wolf researchers and renowned wildlife photographers, we are able to offer this exclusive photo safari for a few privileged guests keen for an intimate encounter with Canis lupus.
-If you're looking for an epic Yellowstone wildlife photography adventure, this is it!

-- A scenic 1-hour helicopter flight offers rare perspective on the scope of the wolves’ habitat, plus elk, bison and moose migration patterns
+A scenic one-hour helicopter flight offers rare perspective on the scope of the wolves’ habitat, plus elk, bison and moose migration patterns

-- Meet local wildlife photographers and naturalist experts who share their in-depth knowledge with the group through exclusive private engagements
+Meet local wildlife photographers and naturalists who share their expert knowledge with the group through exclusive private engagements